Buy vs Build:

 Can we still differentiate if we buy?

 Yes.
 The app gives you the foundation, but differentiation still comes from your data, offers, content, and operations.
-Use SDKs and APIs where you need bespoke value, and lean on our professional services team for tailored integrations and custom functionality when required.
+Our Solutions Team are there for any tailored integrations and custom functionality if required.

 What happens to our data if we leave?